johnascott1/Project1Final/grades/Lab 7 Questions.md

 * A String called `bodyColor` for the bee’s body color
 * A boolean called `makesHoney` for whether this species of bee makes honey (not all bees do)

+Add get and set methods for `bodyColor` and `makesHoney`.
+Call the methods for `makesHoney` getMakesHoney and setMakesHoney.
+If you create the methods with IntelliJ the default names might be different.
 Think about: should you make these variables public, private, package-protected, or protected?
 Do you need get and set methods for name and wingCount in Bee?
 Why or why not?